shuhui-wang/myacademicresume/content/publication/paperchinese/index.md

 tags:
-- Statistical Eigenvalue of Runoff and Sediment
+- Tendency and Mutation Analysis of Runoff and Sediment Loads
+- Hydrologcial Processes Response to Climate Change and Human Activities
+- Three Gorges Reservoir Region
-- Tendency and Mutation Analysis
+- Quantitative Analysis
-- Relationship between runoff and sediment

 title: Change analysis of runoff and sediment in the Three Gorges Reservoir Region in recent 16 years (in Chinese with English abstract)